Avoid a debt

 If you no longer get a Centrelink payment

 We can ask you to pay back your Centrelink debts at any time.
-Even if you no longer receive an income support payment.
+Even if you no longer get an income support payment.

 You can use the Money You Owe service to: